 Buddhism is one of the most preached religions in India and its foundation stone was laid by a prince turned monk ‘Gautama Buddha’ around 2000 years back.
 He started his voyage from NEPAL and visited several places en-route, each of which witnessed the evolution of Buddhism.
-The ‘Golden Triangle of Buddhist Tour’ package has been designed to take you on a journey through all those places, which are currently located in Bihar and Uttar Pradesh.
+The 6 Days Buddhist Tour Package India has been designed to take you on a journey through all those places, which are currently located in Bihar and Uttar Pradesh.

 After reaching Gaya, meet our tour representative who will help you with guided transfer to the pre-decided hotel.
 Complete the check-in formalities and relax for a while.
 Thereafter, get ready to visit the Mahabodhi Temple.
 Inscribed as a UNESCO World Heritage Site, the temple is the place where Lord Buddha attained enlightenment.

 Within the temple complex, you will be taken to the Bodhi Tree under which the Lord gained enlightenment.
 The site is a major pilgrimage for Buddhist and is thronged by followers of Buddhism from all over the world.
 From there you will be visiting the Wat Thai Temple.
 The shrine is unique and only Thai temple in India.

 Return to the hotel for an overnight stay.

 Savor hearty breakfast in the morning.
 Later on, leave for Patna by road.
 There will be a halt en route to explore attractions of Rajgir - the first capital kingdom of Magadha.
 It is famed for housing Buddhist ruins, rock-cut caves, shell inscriptions, Hindu Jain temples and forts etc.